Skip to main content

 └──────────────────────────────────────────────────────────────┘

 The canonical MCP tools read from the governance tables that Metatate materializes when you deploy policies.
 Snowflake Intelligence uses core.agent_* wrappers that forward into those canonical tools.
-No data leaves Snowflake at any point.
+Claude Code connects to the Snowflake-managed core.metatate_mcp server through Snowflake OAuth.
+Cortex Code connects to the same managed MCP server with role-restricted PAT headers.
+No governed data leaves Snowflake at any point.

-Metatate's MCP server exposes six tools organized into three categories:
+Metatate's MCP server exposes seven tools organized into four categories:

 Discovery